- Release date: Late 2021

 Atom, in case you haven't been paying attention to the budget laptop market, is Intel's low-power, energy-efficient mobile CPU brand.
 The kind of silicon best avoided by gamers for years, but which has been gradually improving to the point it's now actually decent.
 The rumours are that Gracemont, which is the version of Atom used in Alder Lake, is now comparable to Skylake's performance, which if true, means that Alder Lake could be a powerful force to reckon with.

-Alder Lake also packs in plenty of next-gen technology into its design, including support for PCI Express 5.0 and DDR5.
-With so many changes, it shouldn't come as a surprise that Alder Lake will use a new LGA 1700 socket and be supported by a chipset family—possibly a Z600 series.
+Alder Lake also packs in plenty of next-gen technology into its design, including support for PCI Express 5.0 and DDR5 RAM.
+With so many changes, it should come as no surprise that Alder Lake will use a new LGA 1700 socket and be supported by a new chipset family—mostly likely headed by the Z690 chipset at the high-end.
 The important point being you won't be able to drop Alder Lake into current Z490 and Z590 motherboards, you're going to need to start afresh here.

 Intel Alder Lake release date

-The official line is the Intel Alder Lake release date is H2 2021, but we're expecting it to drop sometime in Q4, potentially October/November.
+The official line is the Intel Alder Lake release date is H2 2021, but we're expecting it to drop sometime in early Q4, or if everything is going well, possibly even Q3 2021.
 Intel showed off Alder Lake at CES 2021, and there have been numerous leaks of specific versions of the chip since.
 This suggests that the stated launch frame of sometime in the second half of 2021 still seems possible.

-Intel does have a lot to get right before it can drop this new kind of processor on the world though, so we'd suggest that this is likely to be in the last quarter, even if everything goes to plan.
+Intel does have a lot to get right before it can drop this new kind of processor on the world though, and it's likely to arrive in the last quarter even if everything goes to plan.
 Having said that, it may try and hit that lucrative back-to-school market in September, at least on laptops.

 There are a lot of new ideas being aired in these new chips, which equates to plenty of elements that could go wrong and push the release back.
 Intel has been savvy on this front at least, simply stating that it'll be available in the second half of the year.
 Six months is a lot of wiggle room in this industry.
 Even if it doesn't launch until 31 December 2021, it will still have hit its target.